daattali/beautiful-jekyll/_drafts/2018-04-25-how-to-silence-vsan-health-checks.md

 - Get-VsanHealthChecks -Cluster (get-cluster) -Health "yellow"

 Pick the one you want to silence and use the **TestId** property to silence it.
+The output should be the updated list of silenced checks including the one specified above.

 - Set-VsanHealthSilentCheck -Cluster (get-cluster) -TestId vumconfig -CheckState Silence

-you can run the command to display Health checks with the **DontFetchFromCache** switch enabled to re-run the test.
+You can run the command to display Health checks with the **DontFetchFromCache** switch enabled to re-run the test.
 The health check should now be in state **Skipped**.

 - Get-VsanHealthChecks -Cluster (get-cluster) -DontFetchFromCache